-In October each year, the Construction Industry Federation (CIF), run their annual Safety Week campaign.
-This campaign serves as a reminder about the health and safety of everyone involved in the Construction Industry.
-The ultimate goal is to provide people with all the relevant information available to enable them to protect themselves.
+In October this year, the Construction Industry Federation (CIF), ran another successful Safety Week.
+This week each year serves as a reminder about the health and safety of everyone involved in Construction.
+The message is ultimately about providing people with all of the relevant information available to enable them to protect themselves.
 Protecting your finances is something to be mindful of also.
 The way to protect your finances is to save for the future and to insure against the unexpected.
 It is that simple.
 It is complicated because there are so many options available to people, but hopefully this piece alleviate some of the confusion.

 Saving for the future.

 A pension is simply a long-term savings policy with tax relief.
 It is the most tax efficient way to save for the future.
 If you have access to pension scheme, rejoice!

 If you have purchased your own home, you will likely have Mortgage Protection and this is indeed a type of Life Cover.
 Mortgage Protection will pay off any outstanding balance on your mortgage if you die and it is designed to decrease as your mortgage decreases.
 This is all it is for however, nothing else is covered!
 If you have dependants then mortgage protection alone simply is not enough.
 Death before old age is an unlikely occurrence, but it happens nonetheless and while we cannot live our lives expecting the worst – we can be financially prepared for it.

 Income Protection is an insurance policy that pays your income in the event that you become ill or are injured.
 It can pay you until you recover, or until you retire.
 I often talk about longevity when I am talking about pensions, i.e. the fact that people are living longer and so the increased need for income in retirement.